Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Naloxegol: Opioid Antagonists may enhance the adverse/toxic effect of Naloxegol.
 Specifically, the risk for opioid withdrawal may be increased.
 Avoid combination

-Cardiovascular: Cardiac arrest, flushing, hypertension, hypotension, tachycardia, ventricular fibrillation, ventricular tachycardia
+Cardiovascular: Flushing (parenteral), hypertension, hypotension, tachycardia, ventricular fibrillation, ventricular tachycardia

-Central nervous system: Agitation, brain disease, coma, convulsions, hallucination, hyperreflexia (neonates), irritability, nervousness, paresthesia, restlessness, seizure (neonates), shivering, tonic-clonic seizures, withdrawal syndrome, yawning
+Central nervous system: Agitation, body pain, brain disease, coma, confusion (parenteral), disorientation (parenteral), dizziness (parenteral), excessive crying (neonates), hallucination (parenteral), headache (nasal), hyperreflexia (neonates), irritability, nervousness, outbursts of anger (parenteral), paresthesia (parenteral), restlessness, seizure (neonates), shivering, tonic-clonic seizures (parenteral), withdrawal syndrome, yawning

 Concerns related to adverse effects: